dannyrdalton/tubedata/README.md

 This module is a work in progress, and only contains minor functionality at this point.

-So far this module implements the `list` data call for the channel, playlist, playlist item, search, and video resources.
+So far this module implements the `list` data call for all Youtube data resources.
 To use the `list` function call: `tubedata.resource.list(parts, options, callback)`

 i.e.
 ```